 Table of Contents

-Norway, officially known as the Kingdom of Norway, is located in the northern section of the Scandinavian Peninsula.
-The country has egalitarian ideals, an excellent welfare system and has ranked first on the World Happiness Report.
+Norway, officially the Kingdom of Norway, lies in the northern part of the Scandinavian Peninsula.
+Known for its egalitarian ideals and outstanding welfare system, Norway consistently tops the World Happiness Report.

 - National Day: 17th of May – Constitution Day in Norway